 You are not locked into your contribution choices or your investment strategy.
 You can change your contribution percentage or type (pre-tax or Roth), stop contributing, change the investment allocation of future contributions, and/or transfer existing account balances.
-Through Empower (see "How to access your 401(k) Savings Plan account"), you have the flexibility to make changes in your account on any business day subject to the restrictions described below or in a fund's prospectus.
-The daily cutoff for all changes is 4 p.m.
-ET.
-Changes made on or before this time take effect that day.
-Changes made after 4 p.m.
-ET take effect the following business day.
+You have the flexibility to make changes in your account on any business day subject to the restrictions described below or in a fund's prospectus.
+To transfer or reallocate your funds, visit the Actions section on Empower online (see "How to access your 401(k) Savings Plan account").
+You must specify a percentage of your balance to invest among the available funds.
+The percentages must be in whole increments (e.g., 5%, not 5.5%) and must total 100%.